Leviticus 26 – Blessing and Curses

 ‘You shall not make idols for yourselves; neither a carved image nor a sacred pillar shall you rear up for yourselves; nor shall you set up an engraved stone in your land, to bow down to it; for I am the LORD your God.
 You shall keep My Sabbaths and reverence My sanctuary: I am the LORD.

 a.
-You shall not make idols for yourselves: Leviticus 26 is a remarkable chapter promising blessing to an obedient Israel and curses to a disobedient Israel.
+You shall not make idols for yourselves: Leviticus 26 is a remarkable chapter promising blessings to an obedient Israel and curses to a disobedient Israel.
 Before the blessings and curses are proclaimed, God reminded Israel of the foundational law: that Yahweh, the LORD, covenant God of Israel – that He alone must be worshipped.

 b.
 Neither a carved image nor a sacred pillar: The carved image usually represented a god.
 The sacred pillar was associated with the immoral worship of the fertility gods.